10110000mh/mp3-audio-speed-changer/README.md

 - set default language to pc default language
 - add install to program files
 - add option to ring on finish
+- fix close demo on close application
+- fix demo in one file